 Jump to:

-Why you will love this dish?
+Why will you love this dish?

 Ingredients to make Vellappam

-Vellapam needs very few simple ingredients all present in your kitchen pantry.
+Vellapam needs very few simple ingredients, all present in your kitchen pantry.

 - Raw rice, soak it in plenty of water.